thethgomes/aws-labs-lamp/README.md

-# aws-labs-lamp
+# aws-labs-vpc
-OBJECTIVE:
-Running LAMP in AWS Infrastrucutre with High Availability
+Building VPC with Public and Private Subnets